sbrennan98/Bannerlord-Calculator/README.md

 ### A battle simulator to help you manage your risk.

 ###### To do:
--Make general JavaFX UI
+- Make general JavaFX UI
--Add game assets
+- Add game assets
--Create classes, enums, interfaces, abstract class
+- Create classes, enums, interfaces, abstract class